-We may not be able to expand the global footprint of EXONDYS 51 outside of the U.S.
+We may not be able to expand the global footprint of eteplirsen outside of the U.S.

 Even though EXONDYS 51 was approved for marketing in the U.S. and in Israel, we may not receive approval to commercialize EXONDYS 51 in additional countries.
 In November 2016, we submitted a marketing authorization application ("MAA") for eteplirsen to the European Medicines Agency (the "EMA") and the application was validated in December 2016.
 As we announced on June 1, 2018, the CHMP of the EMA adopted a negative opinion for eteplirsen.
 In September 2018, the CHMP of the EMA confirmed its negative opinion for eteplirsen, and the European Commission adopted the CHMP opinion in December 2018.
-We plan to seek follow up EMA scientific advice in 2019 to explore a potential approach for EMA approval of eteplirsen.
+During 2019, we have sought follow-up EMA scientific advice for eteplirsen.
+Once data from our ongoing studies is available, we plan to evaluate future engagement with the EMA on potential next steps.

-In order to market any product in a foreign country, we must comply with numerous and varying regulatory requirements for approval in those countries regarding demonstration of evidence of the product's safety and efficacy and governing, among other things, labeling, distribution, advertising, and promotion, as well as pricing and reimbursement of the product.
-Obtaining marketing approval in a foreign country is an extensive, lengthy, expensive and uncertain process, and the regulatory authority may reject an application or delay, limit or deny approval of eteplirsen for many reasons, including:
+In order to market any product in a country outside of the U.S., we must comply with numerous and varying regulatory requirements for approval in those countries regarding demonstration of evidence of the product's safety and efficacy and governing, among other things, labeling, distribution, advertising, and promotion, as well as pricing and reimbursement of the product.
+Obtaining marketing approval in a country outside of the U.S. is an extensive, lengthy, expensive and uncertain process, and the regulatory authority may reject an application or delay, limit or deny approval of eteplirsen for many reasons, including:

-- we may not be able to demonstrate to the satisfaction of foreign regulatory authorities the risk benefit of eteplirsen for the treatment of patients with DMD who have a confirmed mutation in the DMD gene that is amenable to exon 51 skipping; - the results of clinical trials may not meet the level of statistical or clinical significance required for approval by foreign regulatory authorities; - foreign regulatory authorities may disagree with the adequacy (number, design, size, controls, conduct or implementation) of our clinical trials prior to granting approval, and we may not be able to generate the required data on a timely basis, or at all; - regulatory authorities may conclude that data we submit to them fail to demonstrate an appropriate level of safety or efficacy of eteplirsen or that eteplirsen's clinical benefits outweigh its safety risks; - regulatory authorities outside the U.S. may not accept data generated at our clinical trial sites or require us to generate additional data or information; - regulatory authorities outside the U.S. may impose limitations or restrictions on the approved labeling of eteplirsen, thus limiting intended users or providing an additional hurdle for market acceptance of the product; - regulatory authorities outside the U.S. may identify deficiencies in the manufacturing processes, or may require us to change our manufacturing process or specifications; and - regulatory authorities outside the U.S. may adopt new or revised approval policies and regulations.
+- we may not be able to demonstrate to the satisfaction of regulatory authorities outside the U.S. the risk benefit of eteplirsen for the treatment of patients with DMD who have a confirmed mutation in the DMD gene that is amenable to exon 51 skipping; - the results of clinical trials may not meet the level of statistical or clinical significance required for approval by regulatory authorities outside the U.S.; - regulatory authorities outside the U.S. may disagree with the adequacy (number, design, size, controls, conduct or implementation) of our clinical trials prior to granting approval, and we may not be able to generate the required data on a timely basis, or at all; - regulatory authorities outside the U.S. may conclude that data we submit to them fail to demonstrate an appropriate level of safety or efficacy of eteplirsen or that eteplirsen's clinical benefits outweigh its safety risks; - regulatory authorities outside the U.S. may not accept data generated at our clinical trial sites or require us to generate additional data or information; - regulatory authorities outside the U.S. and Israel may impose limitations or restrictions on the approved labeling of eteplirsen, thus limiting intended users or providing an additional hurdle for market acceptance of the product; - regulatory authorities outside the U.S. may identify deficiencies in the manufacturing processes, or may require us to change our manufacturing process or specifications; and - regulatory authorities outside the U.S. may adopt new or revised approval policies and regulations.